 Recognize when you use phrases like “I can’t” or “I have to”.
 Also notice when you call yourself names or respond to a situation with, “Why did I do that?”
 Instead, try, “That happened.
 It’s in the past.
 Next time I’ll try something different.”
 Practice showing love to yourself by reversing the negative to the positive, and by changing the words you use in response to challenging situations.

 P.S.
 It’s ok to feel angry, frustrated, and disappointed – we have all been there!
 The point is not to suppress negative emotions, but to promote more positive beliefs about yourself by simply observing and then reframing.
 For instance, we have a tendency to say things like “I am angry” instead of “I feel angry”.
 The first one promotes a sense of permanency, as if anger is a part of who we are.
-The second one is more accurate, because what we feel is ever-changing, and the anger present in that moment will soon dissolve as if it never existed.
+The second one is more accurate, because what we feel is ever-changing, and the anger present in that moment will soon dissolve as if it had never existed.

-If you take any of these practices into your life, remember to be kind to yourself and also reach out to others.
+If you welcome any of these practices into your life, remember to be kind to yourself and also reach out to others.
 An accountability partner could be the push you need to start a symptom journal, or the friendly reminder to practice positive self-talk.
-Sometimes we are so consumed with managing our illness that we forget there are others out there willing to offer guidance, a new perspective, or even just a listening ear.
+It is natural to be so consumed with managing your illness that you forget there are others out there willing to offer guidance, a new perspective, or even just a listening ear.

 The micro-communities we build in our own corners of the world are slowly trickling into a thriving movement of autoimmune disease patients, researchers, and doctors.
-When we share with others, we are joining in a subtle but collaborative effort to heal the world of chronic conditions and prevent disease in the future.
+When we share with others, we are joining in a subtle but collaborative effort to heal the world of chronic conditions and to prevent disease in the future.